 Ok, dinner service selection is probably voluntary (thankfully!).
 I wonder if it will ever be fashionable to serve on the George W. Bush china?
 Or maybe the Obamas will smash some plates to celebrate—Greek style?

 If you haven’t guessed, I’m a food blog junkie, so it’s no surprise this recipe started with one from a charming blogger, The Wednesday Chef.
-Chopped, sauteed zucchini might also be nice.
+Chopped, sauteed zucchini might make a nice addition.

 -1/2 c. olive oil, divided